kbjiang/03_paper_and_talk/2024/January/What Learning Algorithm is In-Context Learning.md

 ## Main takeaways
 1. It is "next token regression", but the function to learn is in context
 2. The model learns an approximately *Bayes Optimal algorithm*
+3. The existence of double descent proves linear regression. https://youtu.be/DiJsg93zQDc?t=2953

 ## What I don't agree